Paramvir-JIndal/secdevai/README.md

 SecDevAI provides context-aware security analysis for Cursor, Claude Code, and Gemini CLI using simple slash commands.

-[!WARNING]
+> [!WARNING]
- **SecDevAI is currently in active development** with various LLM models.
+> **SecDevAI is currently in active development**.
 Features, interfaces and behavior may change without notice.
 Use at your own risk and please report any issues you encounter.
-Contribution is welcome!
+Contribution is more than welcome!

 ## Quick Start in 1 Minute